Are you finding hard to move your blog from a hobby to something a bit more professional but are finding it hard to get organised and stay motivated?

 What's in it?

-It has the usual sections you would expect in a blog planner, so I am not going to go into detail.
-You can check all the contents here if you want.
+It has the usual sections you would expect in a blog planner, so I will not go into detail.
+You can check all the contents here.

 But there are some sections worth mentioning: